 You can meet Peer Coaches in several ways.
 Depending on the year you're in, one-on-one counselling and/or small group sessions and workshops are available.
-Pizza with Peers and Caffeine with Coaches are two popular events for second- and third-year students.
+Pizza with Peers is an example of a popular Peer Coach event available for second- and third-year students.

 - Book your one-on-one appointment by logging in to the PEY Co-op Preparatory Program on Quercus.